GarethTacos/shitdencalc/README.md

 ## about the files
 - gru.flac is short audio to test the audio.c (Blue Archive OST 253)
-- audio.c and audio.h handle background audio via OpenAL Soft (not cubeb sorry forgor update)
+- audio.c and audio.h handle background audio via OpenAL Soft and Dr Flac (not cubeb sorry forgor update)
 - misc.c and misc.h handles title and help texts
 - main.c does the mathing because ues
 - iamu_miku.flac is the audio shitden requested himself (I Nan Desu)